MSalmanAliKhan/MSalmanAliKhan/README.md

 - 🌱 I’m currently learning **Machine Learning with Python**

-- 👨‍💻 All of my projects are available at [https://github.com/MSalmanAliKhan/Data-Science-Projects](https://github.com/MSalmanAliKhan/Data-Science-Projects)
+- 👨‍💻 All of my projects are available at [Data Science Projects](https://github.com/MSalmanAliKhan/Data-Science-Projects)

 - 📫 How to reach me **sasalmana2012@gmail.com**